epn-vespa/tutorials/misc/Installing-a-data-service/Installing-a-data-service.md

 ## Introduction

-VESPA is an facility for Solar System data which is intended to:
+VESPA is a facility for Solar System data which is intended to:

 * help users find data of interest for their research
 * help research teams make their data available directly at limited cost